-This is equivalent to the previous requirement, except here behaviors can be completed with postconditions that belong to one behavior only.
-Contrary to JML, the set of behaviors for a function do not necessarily cover all cases of use for this function, as mentioned in Section 2.3.3.
-This allows for partial specifications, whereas JML behaviors cannot offer such flexibility.
-Here, Our two behaviors are clearly mutually exclusive, and, since n is an unsigned int, our they cover all the possible cases.
+In JML, the set of stated behaviors is assumed to cover all permitted uses of the function; any calling context in which none of the requires preconditions are true would be identified as an error.
+In ACSL, the set of behaviors for a function do not necessarily cover all cases of use for this function, as mentioned in Section 2.3.3.
+This allows for partial specifications.
+In the example above, our two behaviors are clearly mutually exclusive, and, since n is an unsigned int, they cover all the possible cases.
 We could have specified that as well, by adding the following lines in the contract (see Section 2.3.3).